All Episodes

 He can tell you how to do this.

-Call Tony Rezco.
+Call Tony Resco.

 Tony Resco got this done for Obama.

-This is the Red's Co Rescue.
+This is the Red Sco Rescue.

-This mortgage bailout is the Resco Rescue.
+This mortgage bailout is the Red Co rescue.

-She called Chris Dodd, you call Tony Resco, or you call your bank.
+You call Tony Resco, or you call your bank.

 Call your lender.